Kossuth Lajos utca 7-9, Budapest, Hungary, 1053

 Positive forecasts for the economy

-Except for interest income, all other types of Hungarian fund gains, including property income, income from rent, and dividend income, showed a significant increase in 2010—2021.
+Except for interest income, all other types of gains of Hungarian funds, including property income, income from rent, and dividend income, showed a significant increase in 2010—2021.

 Opportunity to obtain a Golden Visa